-Follow these steps to find the right ECM vendor for you
+Find the right ECM vendor for you

-Once you've identified your needs, focus on the “Three Bs:" budget, backing and building your RFP team.
+Once you've identified your needs, focus on the “Three Bs:" Budget, Backing and Building your RFP team.

-“Your end users – those who will interact with the system on a day-to-day basis – should be heavily involved in putting the RFP together," says North.
+- Building your RFP team -- “Your end users – those who will interact with the system on a day-to-day basis – should be heavily involved in putting the RFP together," says North.
 “They are the people most affected by the current process and those that will also be most impacted upon implementation.
 Their input is invaluable and will lead to an easier transition once a new system is implemented."

 Crafting the RFP

-If you have access to a sample RFP tool, this can be the perfect place to start," says North.
+“If you have access to a sample RFP tool, this can be the perfect place to start," says North.
 “A lot of the work has already been done for you."

-North advises sending the RFP to three to five vendors.
+We advise sending the RFP to three to five vendors.
 On average, giving vendors three weeks to respond is ideal.

 “The best laid out requirements should be able to be answered with a simple yes or no – either the vendor’s solution can do it or it cannot.
 A brief comment should be provided in areas where there truly is a shade of gray," she says.

 How each company responds to its stability and experience in the industry is another measure to consider.
 A lack of emphasis and prominence could be a red flag.